 Describing responsibilities and showing achievements are two absolutely different things.
-Almost every recruiter would like to meet applicant who provided a clear picture of his or her accomplishments.
+Almost every recruiter would like to meet an applicant who provided a clear picture of his or her accomplishments.
 “Blah, blah, blah” doesn’t attract anyone nowadays.

 Therefore, if you increased sales, don’t just write “increased sales”.
-Provide data, graphics or statistics.
+Provide data, graphics, or statistics.
 If it is confidential, use “approximately” for every index that makes sense.